zio/zio/docs/datatypes/sync/cyclicbarrier.md

 ### reset

 When we reset a barrier, the barrier will be reset to its _initial state_ through the following uninterruptible steps:
 - It breaks any waiting party.
-So all _waiting_ fibers will be failed correspondingly.
+So all _waiting_ fibers will be interrupted correspondingly.
 - The barrier will be ready to synchronize the next groups of parties.
 So further `await` calls will be accepted for synchronization.
 This is why we say that the barrier is cyclic.
 - Number of `waiting` fibers will be reset to zero, so there is no fiber in a _waiting_ state.
 - If the barrier is broken, it will set its _broken status_ to `false`.